adcura/hypervoxel/README.md

 it uses the arcgis runtime:
 https://github.com/adcura/arcgis-runtime-samples-qt
 Long description here: https://developers.arcgis.com/example-apps/dynamic-situational-awareness/

+Please see the images in this folder for some screenshots of the user interface provided in the sample application.

 This tool allows for **citizen reporting** of incidents, observations, we image this component running as a web app always, rather than an installed app, so that anyone can participate at any time: https://developers.arcgis.com/example-apps/data-collection/